Momaa73/x_restaurant/README.md

 - **Streaming:** Apache Kafka for real-time data ingestion; Python producer for generating messages.
 - **Orchestration:** Apache Airflow for scheduling and managing ETL pipelines.

+See the [full architecture diagram](docs/architecture.md) for a visual overview.

 ```
           +-------------------+
           |   Data Producer   |